Teatro do Salitre: History

 Teatro do Salitre was built on the initiative of a businessman named João Gomes Varela, who commissioned the project from the architect Simão Caetano Nunes.
 The theatre could accommodate an audience of around 900.
 The debut show in November 1782 included the participation of a famous tightrope walker.
 Later, the theatre was managed by the actor, António José de Paula, who from 1792 introduced an innovative repertoire that included two plays adapted from the work of Voltaire.
 Under Paula, the Salitre became the only Portuguese theatre where comics performed.
 After being closed by the authorities in September 1792, allegedly for having poor conditions, a licence to reopen was granted in November of that same year.
 The season that followed led to an altercation between Paula and the impresario of the Teatro de São Carlos, who intended to present the same play as Paula, but with a different translation.
 Paula won out and presented and played in his translation of Frederick II, King of Prussia by Luciano Comella, with great success.
-Another reason for the success of the Salitre at this time, was the fact that it presented performances with female artists, which was very popular with the public.
+Another reason for the success of the Salitre at this time, was that it presented performances with female artists, which was very popular with the public.
 Paula was followed by other impresarios, including Émile Doux, a French citizen who had arrived in Lisbon with a French theatre group and had decided to stay.